OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

             console.error("Failed to set subject: " + JSON.stringify(asyncResult.error));
           }

-          // Call event.completed() after all work is done. asyncResult.asyncContext.completed();
+          // Call event.completed() to signal to the Outlook client that the add-in has completed processing the event. asyncResult.asyncContext.completed();
         });
     }